Darren Berehowsky – The Different Faces of Brain Injury

 WHAT HELPS?
 AND WHAT IS THE MESSAGE TO OTHERS WHO HAVE A BRAIN INJURY OR A LOVED ONE WITH A BRAIN INJURY:

-- Be patient with your loved one because their brain is re-booting itself like a computer and the screening is not there all of the time.
+- Be patient with your loved one because their brain is rebooting itself like a computer and the screening is not there all of the time.
 If they say something to hurt you, it is not on purpose.
 A lot of time, people with brain injury are angry, even if they say they are not.
 Their life changed 180 degrees – how can they not be angry?
 They see elements of their old self and fight the new person they are becoming.
 Sometimes they like who they are becoming and sometimes they hate who they are.

 - You need to be self-driven to repair yourself because at the end of the day, no matter how much help is around you – you are the one who has to do all of the work and fight for yourself.
 Your family and friends will be your support, love, encouragement and your tool box.
 Listen to them because these are people you trust.
 They see your change when you cannot.
 I know it is really hard because sometimes we don’t know the face in the mirror anymore.
 Listen to your therapists and find ones that love their job because they will fight for you too!
 Find therapists that work hard for you; are strong, compassionate, smart and they need to know about brain injury.

 - Your family can push you to do your therapy on days when you don’t feel like it anymore.
 Let them help you and try not to fight everyone even if it is what you want to do.
 Remember that when you feel angry, you may want to fight about things that don’t need fighting; you just want to let it out somehow.
-Work that anger out – go to the gym; play music; do yoga; do your therapy; breathe; talk to someone; say you need a time out; or just close your eyes and remember something good.
+Work that anger out – go to the gym; play music; do yoga; do your therapy; breathe; talk to someone; say you need a time out, or just close your eyes and remember something good.

-- Try to give the person with a brain injury space when they need it and don’t take it personal.
+- Try to give the person with a brain injury space when they need it and don’t take it personally.
 Life is different for them through their eyes now.
 They don’t see the world the same way you do.
 We just need to slow down and let us go at our own pace.
 We will get there, but not on your terms.

 - If you can’t go back to work again or do the things that you could do before your injury; then take this as an opportunity to change your life.
 Remember you did not die for a reason and there are reasons you are still here –make a new life, even if it means starting over again.
 Learn to do something different.
 Care for yourself now as you were given a second chance –take care of your body.
 Your brain is on a reserve battery now as the original one is not working as good.
-Exercise; learn about brain injury; get power; don’t be hard on yourself and if you expect others to be patient with you, than you must be patient with them.
-Use your humour on yourself when you make mistakes and mistakes are part of change.
+Exercise; learn about brain injury; get power; don’t be hard on yourself and if you expect others to be patient with you, then you must be patient with them.
+Use your humour on yourself when you make mistakes and mistakes are part of the change.
 Do something with your life that you always wanted to do, but never made the time for – now is the time if you can.

 - Remember that your loved ones are hurting too.
 They see your changes and they remember everything about your injury and hospitalization that you don’t.
 Their pain is different from yours so be patient with them too.
 They need help too, not just you.